The Employer Award (Independent)

 The Sporting Chance Award

-The Supporting Older People with Learning Disabilities
+The Supporting Older People With Learning Disabilities Award

 The Great Autism Practice Award

-Wast Hills Autism Service, Danshell Healthcare Group
+Wast Hills Autism Service – Danshell Group

-The People’s Award
+The People’s Award (Individual)

 The Outstanding Contribution Award